t2hv33/t2hv33/README.md

 **Glad to see you here!** :star_struck:
 ><h3>When you're out of quality, you're out of business.</h3>

 Welcome to my profile!
-I am a computer science engineer and have experience in working in many startups as full-time `QA Manager` & `Software Development in Test👨‍💻` and full-time adventure seeker.
+I am a software engineer and have experience in working in many startups as full-time `QA Manager` & `Software Development in Test👨‍💻` and full-time adventure seeker.

 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/hoangvietthanh)!

 Interested in making life easier by creating utility tools.
 Fascinated about space.